mdjahidhasan009/SQL/join_.md

 The basic idea is that a table-valued function (or inline subquery) gets applied for every row you join.

-This makes it possible to, for example, only join the ﬁrst matching entry in another table.
+This makes it possible to, for example, only join the first matching entry in another table.
-The diﬀerence between a normal and a lateral join lies in the fact that you can use a column that you previously joined in the subquery that you "CROSS APPLY".
+The difference between a normal and a lateral join lies in the fact that you can use a column that you previously joined in the subquery that you "CROSS APPLY".

 Syntax: